atheiman/generator-cookbook/README.md

 # download the cookbook from the supermarket
 curl -L https://supermarket.chef.io/cookbooks/generator-cookbook/download | tar xz

-# install `chef` utility from chef-dk if you don't already have it
+# install `chef` utility from chef-dk
-which chef || gem install chef-dk --no-document
+gem install chef-dk --no-document

 # generate your new cookbook using the generator repo as a template
 chef generate cookbook COOKBOOK_NAME \